 Biennale Sessions, a project for universities

-The Biennale Sessions project is held for the sixth consecutive year, following the success of its previous editions.
+The Biennale Sessions project will be held for the sixth consecutive year, following the success of its previous editions.
 This initiative is dedicated by la Biennale di Venezia to universities and academies of fine arts, and to institutions that develop research and training in the arts and in related fields.
 The goal is to offer favourable conditions for students and teachers to organize three-day group visits for fifty people or more, offering reduced price meals, assistance in organizing their journey and stay, and the possibility to organize seminars at the Exhibition’s venues free of charge.
+As oftoday, 38 international Universities have enrolled in the project.
+17 Universities are Italian and 21 foreign (amongst which 11 are European and 10 non-European).

 To conceive and organize the choreography of the Exhibition spaces, the exhibition architecture, is designed by David Adjaye and members of Adjaye Associates.

 The Catalogue of the Biennale Arte 2015 is published in two volumes.
 The first describes the International Exhibition in a lengthy essay by the curator, divided into chapters that feature the narrative biographies of the invited Artists and the images of their works.
 Volume two is dedicated to the National Participations and the Collateral Events.
 The short guide is an essential tool for visiting the Exhibition: it contains information on all the Artists,the National Pavilions and Collateral Events.
 The graphic design of the Exhibition and its editorial products are by Chris Rehberger and his Double Standards studio in Berlin.Both the exhibition catalogue and short guide are published by Marsilio Editori.

-The 56th International Art Exhibition is carried out thanks to the partner of the event, Swatch.
+The 56th International Art Exhibition is carried out thanks to Swatch, partner of the event.

 We would also like to thank Cleary Gottlieb Steen & Hamilton LLP, Adecco and Ferrovie dello Stato Italiane.